Prompt Engineering · OrevateAI

 RAG directly addresses these issues.
 By grounding responses in external, verifiable data, RAG significantly boosts an LLM’s accuracy and reliability.
 It allows AI systems to provide answers based on current events, internal company documents, or specific domain knowledge, making them far more useful in practical applications.
 For instance, a customer service bot can use RAG to access the latest product manuals and customer history, providing much more helpful support.

-In a study published in 2023 by researchers at Meta AI, it was demonstrated that RAG models can achieve comparable or even superior performance to fine-tuned models on knowledge-intensive tasks, while being more efficient to update.
+In a study published in 2026 by researchers at Meta AI, it was demonstrated that RAG models can achieve comparable or even superior performance to fine-tuned models on knowledge-intensive tasks, while being more efficient to update.
 (Source: Natural Language Processing Research Papers)

 RAG vs. Fine-Tuning: What’s the Difference?

 Fine-tuning involves further training an LLM on a specific dataset.
 This process modifies the model’s internal weights, teaching it new patterns, styles, or knowledge directly.
 It’s like sending your AI back to school for a specialized degree.
 This can be powerful but is computationally expensive, time-consuming, and requires significant expertise and data.
+Updating fine-tuned models with new information requires retraining, which can be a lengthy process.

 Practical Tips for Implementing RAG